stakater/mto-docs/content/integrations/vault/vault.md

 ### What deletion does

 !!! warning
     Setting `enabled: false` removes each tenant's `<tenant>-admin` and `<tenant>-read` policies and its identity groups, and unmounts its `<tenant>/kv` secrets engine.
-Unmounting a KV engine deletes the secrets stored in it.
+Removing that mount deletes the secrets stored in it.
 Deleting the `vault` block outright does not run that cleanup — it leaves everything in Vault as it stands.

 Deleting a namespace removes its auth role.
 Removing a group from the tenant's `accessControl` deletes the matching Vault identity group, so access follows the tenant definition rather than lingering in Vault.